 The Rehabilitation for Amplified Pain Syndromes (RAPS) program is a multidisciplinary service that treats children with severe pain and disability.
 RAPS provides an effective solution for patients who have tried outpatient treatment methods but are still unable to function normally.

-The RAPS program typically lasts three - four weeks depending on each patient's unique needs.
+The RAPS program typically lasts 3-4 weeks depending on each patient's unique needs.
 Our staff members guide patients through daily activities to help restore normal function.
 Activities include intensive physical and occupational therapy, relaxation techniques, stress-management training, and music and therapeutic art.
 Individual and group therapy is also provided to support patients throughout the program.
 See our feature in the Kansas City Star.

 Our team is specially trained to treat patients with a broad range of complex pain syndromes.
 Specialists from several clinical areas work together to provide comprehensive patient care.
 These specialty areas include pediatric rheumatology, physical and occupational therapy, and pediatric psychology.